santiment/sanbase2/docs/technical_overview/alerts_internals.md

 - The `Sanbase.Alert.Trigger.Settings.Behaviour` behaviour
-  - It includes 3 simple functions - `type/0` which always returns the type of the alert and `post_create_process/1` and `post_update_process/1`, which in all but one case returns the atom `:nocachange`
+  - It includes 3 simple functions - `type/0` which always returns the type of the alert and `post_create_process/1` and `post_update_process/1`, which in all but one case returns the atom `:nochange`
-- The `Sanbae.Alert.Trigger.Settings` protocol, which implements the `evaluate/2`, `triggered?/1` and `cache_key/1` functions.
+- The `Sanbase.Alert.Trigger.Settings` protocol, which implements the `evaluate/2`, `triggered?/1` and `cache_key/1` functions.

 The evaluation of the trigger should update the trigger struct and properly set